This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

-Overlooked by a pipeline, EAPC Beach does not offer the best scenery for beach snorkeling.
-But make no mistake: it is one of Israel’s underwater gems.
+Located in the shadow of a pipeline, EAPC Beach does not offer the best scenery for beach snorkeling.
+Even so, it is one of Israel’s underwater gems.
 Its translucent waters are indeed visited by inquisitive bottlenose dolphins, and the many submerged pillars found near the beach support vibrant sea life.

 EAPC Beach, Eilat